AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Extending AuditVotes to Other Smoothing Schemes

+We integrate the same confidence based filtering strategy from Section \ref{sec:filterfunc}.
+Specifically, we define the conditional smoothed classifier as:

-where $\epsilon\sim \mathcal{N}(0,\sigma^2 I)$, and $h(\cdot)$ is the conditional function as defined in Eq.~\eqref{eqn:h}.
-This model involves Gaussian noise in continuous space while SparseSmooth~\cite{bojchevski2020efficient} employs discrete and binary noise distribution.
-As a result, a new certificate needs to be explored with conditional smoothing on noise continuous distribution.
-It is also challenging that it is not sure what kinds of random images are to be filtered.
-Artfully, we employ Neyman-Pearson Lemma~\cite{Neyman1992} to avoid the direct estimation of $h(\cdot)$.
+where $\epsilon\sim \mathcal{N}(0,\sigma^2 I)$, and $h(\cdot)$ is the filtering function that takes only a randomized image as input and outputs either $0$ or $1$, where $0$ indicates that the prediction is included in the voting process and $1$ excludes it.
+Notably, this framework involves Gaussian noise in continuous space while SparseSmooth~\cite{bojchevski2020efficient} employs discrete and binary noise distribution.
+Consequently, adapting the certification guarantee to this continuous, filtered setting requires a non-trivial extension of the original Gaussian certificate.
+We resolve this by applying the Neyman-Pearson Lemma~\cite{Neyman1992} to avoid the direct estimation of $h(\cdot)$.
 Given an image $x$, let $y_A$ and $y_B$ denote the top predicted class and the runner-up class, respectively.
 Let $\underline{p_A}$ and $\overline{p_B}$ denote the lower bound of $\mathbb{P}(f(x+\epsilon)=y_A|h(x+\epsilon)=0)$ and the upper bound of $\mathbb{P}(f(x+\epsilon)=y_B|h(x+\epsilon)=0)$, respectively.
-Next, we establish the condition for the conditional smoothed classifier to be certifiably robust, which is a non-trivial adaption from the existing certification method~\cite{cohen2019certified}. \begin{theorem} Let the conditional smoothed classifier $g^c(\cdot)$ be as defined in Eq.~\eqref{eqn:consmooth_image}. $\forall x'\in \{x': ||x'-x||_2\leq R\}$, we have $g(x')=g(x)$, where the robust radius is defined as:
+Next, we establish the condition for the conditional smoothed classifier to be certifiably robust, which is a non-trivial adaptation from the existing certification method~\cite{cohen2019certified}. \begin{theorem} Let the conditional smoothed classifier $g^c(\cdot)$ be as defined in Eq.~\eqref{eqn:consmooth_image}. $\forall x'\in \{x': ||x'-x||_2\leq R\}$, we have $g(x')=g(x)$, where the robust radius is defined as: